yard

 Most of us were taught a few habits that fight against good timing without us realizing it.

-The worst is watering on a fixed calendar instead of watching the soil around plants like snake plant or zz plant stems.
+The worst is watering on a fixed calendar instead of watching the soil around plants like snake plant or ZZ plant stems.

 Another big miss is chasing droopy leaves at noon.
 Many plants, including bigleaf hydrangea, naturally flag mid-day, then perk up by evening without extra water.